 Prevention of Hypoglycemia in Hunting Dogs

 The blood glucose crisis is a scary experience for both dog and owner, so handlers should take measures to prevent this from happening again.
 Stopping the dog every now, rest, leaving a drive out and then and offering some high energy food may help prevent this disorder from happening.
 Pemmican has been designed for this although all will have different options.
 Pemmican delivers warmth, energy and glucose and is tested in harsh conditions from Alaska to the Grouse moor.
-As the season progresses the dogs will of course get fitter and the less likelihood of an attack but understanding the early signs are important like laying in water, not being able to drink due to excessive panting and of course the familiar staggered walk.
-A good diet of course will help and working dogs generally operate better when the are no more than 10 percentage points between protein and fat with protein being between 20 and 25%.
+As the season progresses the dogs will, of course, get fitter and the less likelihood of an attack but understanding the early signs are important like laying in water, not being able to drink due to excessive panting and of course the familiar staggered walk.
+A good diet, of course, will help and working dogs generally operate better when they are no more than 10 percentage points between protein and fat with protein being between 20 and 25%.

 It is also important to take along an emergency kit like honey straws for example which easily dissolves or the good old small jar of hotel honey.

-For dogs with tendencies porridge, just a small bowl with honey in the morning helps and then pemmican of similar at lunch time will all help.
+For dogs with tendencies porridge, just a small bowl of honey in the morning helps and then pemmican of similar at lunchtime will all help.